powsybl/powsybl-tutorials/merging/README.md

-# Merging View and SV export of CGM
+# Merging and SV export of CGM

 In this tutorial, we learn how to import IGM CGMES files, merge them, run a load flow and export updated SSH files and a merged SV file of the CGM composed of these IGM.
 The CGMES files are from two bordering countries: Belgium and Netherlands.